stephenmjerge/mini-psychological-assessment-lab/README.md

 ./scripts/run-tests.sh -q
 ```

 The helper script keeps pytest’s cache enabled when possible and falls back to `-p no:cacheprovider` automatically if the filesystem blocks `.pytest_cache/`.
-Tests cover scoring logic, severity thresholds, CLI commands, and YAML validation.
+Tests cover scoring logic, severity thresholds (including PHQ-9 + fresh GAD-7 cases), CLI commands, and YAML validation.
 CI (`.github/workflows/ci.yml`) runs pytest on Python 3.9 and 3.11 for pushes and PRs.

 ## Roadmap